top of page

 Why was UFC 248's main event so heavily booed?

-Combined significant strikes across 25 minutes: 128 (90 for Adesanya, 38 for Romero).
-It was the lowest output in any UFC middleweight title fight of the modern era.
-Both men spent long stretches at distance, refusing to commit to exchanges.
-The Las Vegas crowd — paying premium prices — made their feelings audible by the second round.
+Combined significant strikes: 128 (90 for Adesanya, 38 for Romero) — the lowest output in any UFC middleweight title fight of the modern era.
+Both men spent long stretches at distance.
+The Las Vegas crowd of 15,077 made their feelings audible by the second round.

-Did Zhang Weili vs. Joanna Jędrzejczyk really get inducted into the Hall of Fame?
+Did Zhang Weili vs. Joanna Jedrzejczyk get inducted into the Hall of Fame?

 Yes.
 The fight was inducted into the UFC Hall of Fame's Fight Wing in July 2021 as part of the International Fight Week ceremony.
-It was the first women's strawweight bout enshrined and is routinely cited alongside Edgar vs. Maynard II and Diaz vs. McGregor II as one of the best five-round wars in UFC history.
+It was the first women's strawweight bout enshrined.

 Was UFC 248 really the last UFC pay-per-view before COVID?